Appeal Rental Dispute Judgment Services in Dubai

 Appeal Grounds Statement

-Provide a written list of reasons for appeal, outlining the legal basis for the challenge.
+Provide a written list of reasons for appeal, outlining the legal basis for challenging the First Instance judgment.

 Supporting Case Documents

-Include relevant evidence such as notices, bills, correspondence, or cheque copies.
+Include relevant evidence such as notices, bills, correspondence or cheque copies that substantiate the grounds stated in the appeal plaint.

 Legal Representative Documents

-If represented, submit a notarised POA, Emirates ID, and law firm licence (if applicable).
+If represented, submit a notarised Power of Attorney, Emirates ID and law firm licence (if applicable).

 Arabic Translation of All Documents

-All documents must be in Arabic or have been legally translated before being submitted digitally to RDC.
+All documents must be in Arabic or accompanied by a certified legal translation before being submitted digitally to the RDC.

 Take a 3D Tour of EGSH